 Capped Composite – the Best Technology at a Competitive Price

 Adding a capped composite deck to your home isn’t a cost you won’t see any financial benefits from.
 Most homeowners who add a capped composite deck, as opposed to a traditional wooden deck, see on average an 80% or higher return on investment when it comes time to sell their home.
 Capped composite decking also offers a realistic, wood-like surface which lasts for 25 years or more, all without any regular maintenance.
 It’s also an environmentally friendly choice that does not contribute to deforestation.
 Choosing capped composite for your deck will save you time and money, and it will stay looking new for years.
 Today’s composite decks have evolved over the years and looks nearly identical to natural wood.
-Capped composite decking comes in a variety of grain patterns, colors and finishes, each made to look like actual stained or painted wood.
+Capped composite deck comes in a variety of grain patterns, colors and finishes, each made to look like actual stained or painted wood.
 These boards come in virtually every color, so with capped composite we can design and build the custom deck of your dreams which you’ll enjoy maintenance-free for decades.